 - Full names, including middle names

 - Widows, working women, and adult children at home.

 - Businesses (and index to advertisers).

-- Whether a woman is a widow (including name of husband).
+- Whether a woman is a widow (including the name of her husband).

-- List of marriages and deaths of previous year.
+- List of marriages and deaths of the previous year.